 A purge line can also be added.
 It is typically used for feeding nitrogen or helium to remove air before reaction or to remove reactive gases before opening the reactor at the end of a run.
-The purge line includes a shut-off valve, metering valve, and a reverse-flow check valve.
+The purge line includes a shut-off valve, filter, metering valve, and a reverse-flow check valve.

 Shut-off valves can be automated when using a 4871 Control system.

 Liquid Metering Pumps